olekuz/tyk-docs/tyk-docs/content/tyk-cloud/administration/tasks/tasks.md

 url: "/tyk-cloud/administration/tasks"
 ---

-We've split admin tasks into relevant areas of Tyk-Cloud functionality.
+We've split admin tasks into relevant areas of Tyk Cloud functionality.
 Some of these tasks are dependent on your plan (and any addons) and Organisation setup.